• HOME

 Whitefish Bike Retreat

-Whether you’re going for the day, camping overnight, or staying at the lodge — or even just popping in for a coffee or a beer during your ride — you’ll find some of the friendliest faces (including the cutest dogs!) to welcome you.
-They’re uniquely equipped to help with any and all biking needs, so it’s a good spot to know about if you plan on doing any mountain biking while in town.
+Whether you’re going for the day, camping overnight, or staying at the lodge — or even just popping in for a coffee or a beer during your ride — you’ll find some of the friendliest faces (including cute dogs!) to welcome you.
+They’re uniquely equipped to help with any and all biking needs, so it’s a good spot to know of if you plan on doing any mountain biking while in town.
 I highly recommend this spot!

 Whitefish Lake